phlippieb/level4-notes/presentation.md

 ### 	Prize claiming

 Prizes can be claimed with the help of the web-app or app.
-For small winnings that do not warrant in-person claims*, the amount can be payed out to a linked card.
+For small winnings that do not warrant in-person claims, the amount can be payed out to a linked card.
-* For the Ithuba National Lottery, prizes under R2000 can be claimed at any outlet.
+(For the Ithuba National Lottery, prizes under R2000 can be claimed at any outlet.)
 For large winnings, user can:
 - Get their tickets out of the app storage
 	- as scannable QR codes (inside the app)
 	- emailed to them
 	- downloaded as PDF to be printed
-- Get a filled-out claim form*
+- Get a filled-out claim form
-* The Ithuba lotto requires one for larger winnings
+(The Ithuba lotto requires one for larger winnings)

 ### 	Tokens instead of cash